Bagel: Other bagel styles

 Other bagel styles can be found elsewhere; Chicago-style bagels are baked with steam.
 American chef John Mitzewich has a recipe for what he calls San Francisco-style bagels which yields bagels flatter than New York-style bagels, characterized by a rough-textured crust.
-The traditional London bagel (or beigel as it is spelled) is chewier and has a denser texture.
+The traditional London bagel (or beigel as it is sometimes spelled and pronounced) is sweeter, chewier and has a denser texture.

 In Austria, beigl (often also spelled beigerl or beugerl in its diminutive form) are a traditional Lenten food.
 The rings are made from a yeasted dough, rolled out very thin and briefly boiled in salted water before topped with salt and caraway seeds and then baked.
 Depending on the region, they are sometimes baked to a very hard consistency, making them relatively brittle.
 Connected with it is the tradition of Beiglreißen (lit. 'ripping/tearing the beigl') at Easter where two people pull on opposite ends of a beigl until it breaks into two pieces.
 Tearing off the larger piece is meant to bring good luck.
 In Vienna, Eastern Lower Austria and Burgenland, beugerl has taken on the meaning of certain types of kipferl.